-President - the president shall be a member of all committees.
+(1) President - the president shall be a member of all committees.
 The president shall preside over all meetings of the executive.
 In his absence the vice-president shall preside.
 In the absence of the vice-president a chairman shall be elected by the meeting to preside.

-(2) Secretary - the secretary shall attend all meetings of the executive and Board of Directors and shall keep accurate minutes of those meetings.
-The Secretary shall have charge of the Seal of the Association of Meits and Non-Status Indians of Saskatchevan, which Seal whenever used, shall be authenticated by the signature of the secretary and the president.
+- (2) Secretary the secretary shall attend all meetings of the executive and Board of Directors and shall keep accurate minutes of those meetings.
+The Secretary shall have charge of the Seal of the Association of Metis and Non-Status Indians of Saskatchewan, which Seal whenever used, shall be authenticated by the signature of the secretary and the president.
 In case of death or inability of either to act this duty shall be discharged by the vice-president.
-In case of the secretary's shall be discharged by the vice-president.
-In case of the secretary's shall be discharged by use officer as may be appointed by the Executive.
-The secretary shall be under the direction of the Board of Directors of the Association of Meits and Non-Status Indians of Saskatchevan.

-(3) Treasurer - The treasurer shall receive all monies paid to the Association of Metis and Non-Status Indians of Saskatchewan and shall be responsible for the deposit of the money in whatever bank or credit union the Board may order.
+In case of the secretary's absence, his or her duties shall be discharged by such officer as may be appointed by the Executive.
+The secretary shall be under the direction of the Board of Directors of the Association of Metis and Non-Status Indians of Saskatchewan. - (3) Treasurer The treasurer shall receive all monies paid to the Association of Metis and Non-Status Indians of Saskatchewan and shall be responsible for the deposit of the money in whatever bank or credit union the Board may order.
 The treasurer shall properly account for all funds of the Association of Metis and Non-Status Indians of Saskatchewan.
-The treasurer shall consult regularly with the Comptroller to keep such books as he is directed by the Board of Directors.
+The treasurer shall consult regularly with the Comptroller to keep such books as he is directed by the

+Board of Directors.
 The treasurer shall not authorize payments for vouchers or disbursements unless the necessary receipts are presented.
 The treasurer shall present a detailed account of receipts and disbursements to the Board of Directors on a monthly basis.
 The treasurer shall prepare for submission to the Annual Meeting a statement duly audited as hereinafter set forth of the financial position of the Association of Metis and Non-Status Indians of Saskatchewan, and submit a copy of same to the secretary for the records of the Association of Metis and Non-Status Indians of Saskatchewan.